-The Ultra Series ISC Cantilever Tension Transducer (see Figure 3 and Figure 4) consists of a housing that contains the amplifier and power supply boards that are coupled directly to an "Ultra" type load cell.
-There is an M12 connector to send amplified transducer signals into the analog input of a tension controller, PLC, PAC, drive or local I/O. This housing has two access holes for gain and zero potentiometer adjustments if necessary.
+The Ultra Series ISC Cartridge Tension Transducer (see Figure 3 and Figure 4) consists of a housing that contains the amplifier and power supply boards that are coupled directly to an "Ultra" type load cell.
+There is an M12 connector to send amplified transducer signals into a tension controller, PLC, PAC, drive or local I/O. This housing has two access holes for gain and zero potentiometer adjustments if necessary.